Day 1 at @Microsoft ✔️ pic.twitter.com/km7QvDTuYt

 Today is my last day with Tableau.

 These last four years have been the most inspiring of my career, what a ride it has been!
 It’s been a great opportunity and an amazing experience, joining this unique Seattle start-up as one of the first employees in Tableau’s Frankfurt office.
-Watching our DACH team growing to 120+ people is far more than I had imagined at the beginning, it is simply amazing!
+Watching our DACH team grow to 120+ people is far more than I had imagined at the beginning, it is simply amazing!

 — Alex